maxhli/buildapc/README.md

           --The best thing to do in this step if there is no label on the motherboard to distinguish where each cable goes, check the physical manual (if provided) or go online to those manuals to find out which plugs go where.

+Step 11:  Check all the computer peripherals by the process called POST (Power On Self Test)

-Step 10:  Close case.
+Step 12:  Close case.
 Plug power cord into outlet and computer.

-Step 11:  Press power button, and if all done correctly, computer should turn on with no problems or beeps.
+Step 13:  Press power button, and if all done correctly, computer should turn on with no problems or beeps.

 -----------------------------------------------------------------------------------------------------------------------------